vale981/website/site/content/posts/modern-python-repl-in-emacs-with-vterm.md

 comes to sending part of a buffer to the repl, but it comes with all sorts of baggage that interfere with my emacs setup.

-From my jolly [Julia](https://julialang.org/) day I'm used to [julia-vterm](https://github.com/shg/julia-vterm.el).
+From my jolly [Julia](https://julialang.org/) days I'm used to [julia-vterm](https://github.com/shg/julia-vterm.el).
 This emacs package runs a Julia REPL using a full terminal emulator ([emacs-libvterm](https://github.com/akermu/emacs-libvterm)).
 So in the pursuit of a nice hack, I `M-x replace-string`'d the word `julia` with `python` and gave it a shot.
 Remarkably, the whole thing just